 Use a friend to meet a friend

-In my article, How to make friends as an adult, I shared a simple trick to make a lot of friends.
+Here’s a simple trick to make a lot of friends.
 It’ll also work for meeting a potential boyfriend.
 Simply tap your social circle on a Friday night out and ask a friend to bring a friend.

 If you know great guys, it’s highly likely that they also know great guys.
 Hang out as friends, host a cookout, go on a local adventure, but ask your friends to bring a plus one.
 Make it clear that you are looking for a potential boyfriend.
 Hanging out in groups reduces the pressure of meeting people.
 And not only does this expand your social circle, it increases the likelihood of finding someone that is a great match.